-The proper characterisation of the instabilities and the condition for its occurrence can determine optimal and safe operation of the systems.
-The most accepted explanation for the occurrence of the dynamic type of instabilities called density wave oscillations (DWO).
+The proper characterization of the instabilities and the condition for their occurrence can determine the optimal and safe operation of the systems.
+The most accepted explanation for the occurrence of the dynamic type of instabilities is called density wave oscillations (DWO).

 Types of instabilities observed in BWRs